 \section{Introduction}

-Large language models (LLMs) have spurred a new AI era~\cite{smith2022usingdeepspeedmegatrontrain,brown2020languagemodelsfewshotlearners,grattafiori2024llama3herdmodels,deepseekai2025deepseekv3technicalreport,chang2024survey}, requiring immense computing for training and inference.
+Large Language Models (LLMs) have spurred a new AI era~\cite{smith2022usingdeepspeedmegatrontrain,brown2020languagemodelsfewshotlearners,grattafiori2024llama3herdmodels,deepseekai2025deepseekv3technicalreport,chang2024survey}, requiring immense computing for training and inference.
 Understanding their performance limits is vital for guiding hardware design, algorithm evolution, and deployment optimization.
-Empirical measurements on silicon and ``point'' study evaluations include specialized hardware accelerators~\cite{10454330,10.1145/3620666.3651352,qin2024mecla,10.1145/3676641.3716267} to name a few.
-Li et al. present a comprehensive survey of inference acceleration with a hardware perspective (see Table 2 of ~\cite{li2025largelanguagemodelinference}.
-While, they provide valuable insights into specific hardware configurations and model implementations, they often fall short in revealing the fundamental hardware boundaries of LLM inference performance.
-This paper presents a limit study of \textbf{transformer-based LLM inference}, focusing on the core bottlenecks imposed on \christos{added this clarification} auto-regressive decoding by memory bandwidth, memory capacity, compute capacity, and synchronization overheads within the chips and across the distributed systems that serve LLM models.
+Empirical measurements on silicon and ``point'' study evaluations include specialized hardware accelerators~\cite{10454330,10.1145/3620666.3651352,qin2024mecla,10.1145/3676641.3716267}, and Li et al. present a comprehensive survey of inference acceleration from a hardware perspective (Table 2 of ~\cite{li2025largelanguagemodelinference}).
+While these studies provide valuable insights into specific hardware configurations and model implementations, they fall short in revealing the fundamental hardware boundaries of LLM inference performance.
+This paper investigates the limits of \textbf{transformer-based LLM inference}, focusing on the core bottlenecks imposed on auto-regressive decoding.

-\christos{need to define efficiency or performance early.
-I believe the main point of the paper is about the interplay of user speed (per-user TPS) and system efficiency (TPS/\$) across a wide set of options and tradeoffs.
-Introduce this early, use to say how prev studies are incomplete, etc }
+Toward the goal of studying the transitory space between current hardware and speed-of-light decode performance, we develop a performance model called LIMINAL.
+Its key insight is to abstract an application as dependent operators which can be characterized by the volume of data, amount of compute, and need for synchronization when parallelized.
+Mirroring this, hardware is expressed in terms of its compute capability, memory bandwidth, memory capacity, and inter-chip communication delays.